-Headaches, hay fever, constipation, bloating, allergy or fatigue.
-How many people do you know who were prescribed a stool test at their doctor's office with these symptoms?
+Headache, hay fever, constipation, bloating, allergy or fatigue.
+How many people do you know who were prescribed a stool test at the doctor's office with these symptoms?
 Not many.
 Yet that wouldn't be a bad idea at all, says Dr. Ir.
-Julia , orthomolecular gut therapist and expert on gut problems.
-"There is a growing body of research showing that poorly functioning gut is at the root of numerous health problems," Julia says.
+Julia Schantl, orthomolecular colon therapist and expert on intestinal problems.
+"There is more and more research showing that poorly functioning gut is at the root of numerous health problems," Julia says.
 And so in this article, we take a dive into the gut.

 "The gut," Julia explains, "should be thought of as a tube that guides the outside world through our body.
 The intestine determines what may and may not be taken into the body.
 The intestine consists of an intestinal wall, on top of that a layer of mucus and finally a layer of good bacteria.
 The intestinal wall is thin, in some places only one layer of cells.
 Between the cells there are channels, 'tight-junctions', which act as a kind of sliding doors that only let the right substances through."